How to Get a Singapore S Pass in 2024-25 | Complete Guide

 Now, we know that the S-Pass refers to the ‘Short-Term Employment Pass’, whereas E Pass stands for the ‘Employment Pass’.
 Let’s look at some differences between both kinds of passes below:

-This pass is meant for highly skilled people from foreign grounds who have expertise in a certain field and have achieved a degree from any reputed global university.
-The E Pass comes into play when the person applying is skilled or eligible enough to be employed over special admin positions such as corporate executives, specialists, managers, ministers, or administrators exclusively assigned by the Ministry of Manpower (MOM) of Singapore.
+This pass is meant for the highly skilled people from foreign grounds having expertise in a certain field and have achieved a degree from any reputed global university.
+The E Pass comes into play when the person applying is skilled or eligible enough to be employed in special admin positions such as corporate executives, specialists, managers, ministers, or administrators exclusively assigned by the Ministry of Manpower (MOM) of Singapore.
 Also, having experience in a white-collar range of jobs often presents the applicants with an advantage over the others.

 S pass (short-term employment pass):